tomgould/solar-calendar/README.md

 This project merges the **Gregorian calendar** years with the **Solar calendar** dates.

-If you are not technically inclined, you can view the calenders here:
+You can view the calenders here:

 [Solar calendar](https://github.com/tomgould/solar-calendar/blob/main/Solar-Calendar.pdf)